tobimori/kirby-seo/README.md

 ## License

 Kirby SEO 2.0 is not free software.
 In order to run it on a public server, you'll have to purchase a valid Kirby license & a valid SEO license.
-The plugin is currently free to use while in pre-release state.
-Details on licensing cost will be published later.
+**The plugin is currently free to use while in pre-release state.** You can [pre-order a license](https://plugins.andkindness.com/seo/preorder) with a 20% discount for a limited time.

 Copyright 2023-2025 © Tobias Möritz - Love & Kindness GmbH